Mendes11/micro_framework/README.md

     * process: Each worker will run in a different process.
     * greedy_process: Same as process and the same behavior when shutting down as greedy_thread.
+ * MAX_TASKS_PER_CHILD: (process mode only) Kill the process after handling N tasks and then start a new one.

  ## Notes:
 In order to use the AsyncBackoff class, you must install the RabbitMQ